-- In February 2022, the Committee assessed management's performance against our 2021 objectives.
-The Committee determined bonuses that were above-target for all of our named executive officers commensurate with strong performance with respect to financial and strategic objectives - We achieved three-year annualized adjusted EPS growth of 11.8% for our 2019 performance stock unit (PSU) awards.
-This was above our 8% target for the award and resulted in a payout at 195% of target.
-Despite the impact of the pandemic on our 2020 financial performance, the Compensation Committee did not reset or adjust the 8% target for three-year annualized adjusted EPS growth applicable to any of the then-outstanding PSU awards, including the 2019 awards - We revised our Senior Executive Stock Ownership Guidelines to exclude the counting of outstanding PSUs, which have a variable payout based on performance, in the calculation of ownership needed to satisfy the guidelines.
-This change strengthens our guidelines and more closely aligns with market practice
+- In February 2023, the Compensation Committee assessed management's performance against our 2022 objectives.
+The Compensation Committee determined bonuses that were above-target for all of our named executive officers commensurate with strong performance with respect to our financial and strategic objectives - We achieved three-year annualized adjusted EPS growth of 14.1% for our 2020 performance stock unit (PSU) awards.
+This was above our 8% target for the award and resulted in the maximum payout at 200% of target.
+Despite the impact of the pandemic on our 2020 financial performance, the Compensation Committee did not reset or adjust the 8% target for three-year annualized adjusted EPS growth applicable to any of the then-outstanding PSU awards, including the 2020 awards.
+In addition, our three-year TSR was above the 75th percentile versus S&P 500® constituents, which resulted in the maximum 1.25x relative TSR modifier; however, the modifier had no impact on the actual payout of awards since they were capped at the maximum 200% of target based on our adjusted EPS growth - Please see "Definitions of Financial Performance Measures" on page 51 for information about calculation of adjusted EPS growth and TSR for our PSU awards.